Contrastive vision-language learning with paraphrasing and negation: Introduction

 \section{Introduction}

 We investigate textual semantic similarity in the context of multimodal representation learning.
-The dominant approach for image and text learning is based on Contrastive Language-Image Pre-training (CLIP) \citep{radford2021learning}, a modular architecture where two networks processing images and text, respectively, are trained in a contrastive manner to align their embeddings into a shared latent space given image-text pairs.
-Despite CLIP's considerable practical success, it is well-known that negating the meaning of a textual caption, e.g. by inserting terms such as ``not'' or ``without'' often fails to produce the desired change in image-text matching.
-This is not surprising because such minor lexical changes, though semantically significant, produce embedding vectors that remain close to the original captions in representation embedding space.
+The dominant approach for image and text learning is based on Contrastive Language-Image Pre-training (CLIP) \citep{radford2021learning}, a modular architecture where two networks processing images and text, respectively, are trained in contrastive manner to align their embeddings into a shared latent space given image-text pairs.
+Despite CLIP's considerable practical success, it is well-known that negating the meaning of text input, e.g. inserting terms such as ``not'' or ``without'', often fails to produce the desired change in image-text matching.
+This is not surprising because such minor lexical changes, though semantically significant, produce embedding vectors that remain close by the original text in representation embedding space.
 This reveals a misalignment during CLIP model training between lexical form and semantic content.

-Many attempts have aimed to refine learned embeddings to better account for semantics or capture the conceptual relationships in image and text \citep{fan2023improving,Patel2024-ur,higgins2018definitiondisentangledrepresentations}.
-Most of these are either application domain-specific or use pre-defined concepts such as \textit{color} and \textit{shape} to disentangle embeddings.
-In this paper, we adopt a different approach.
-We map learned embeddings onto a low-dimensional projection within the network structure tasked with learning semantic transformations more generally, that is, learning how meaning is preserved under paraphrasing and inverted under negation.
+Many attempts have been made to refine the learned embeddings to solve this problem \citep{fan2023improving,Patel2024-ur,higgins2018definitiondisentangledrepresentations}.
+In general, these are either application-specific or make use of pre-defined concepts such as \textit{colour} and \textit{shape} to disentangle embeddings.
+In this paper, we adopt a different approach inspired by the field of neurosymbolic AI \citep{3rdWave}.
+We map learned embeddings onto a low-dimensional projection, added naturally as a layer to the network, and use regularization to encourage learning of a clear separation between paraphrases and negation in that low-dimensional space.

-Multimodal learning is arguably the most promising frontier for the application of learning and reasoning with neural networks, the research goal in the area of neurosymbolic AI \citep{3rdWave}.
-While language-based reasoning alone is highly ambiguous and context dependent, vision-language models can ground textual descriptions in visual content, allowing one modality to help disambiguate the other.
-From a neurosymbolic perspective, CLIP-based learning is especially interesting due to its modular architecture, with separate encoders for text and image.
-However, large multimodal models that combine vision and language have often underperformed relative to pure language models, possibly because logical errors are more easily exposed in a multimodal setting, as seen frequently with the use of negation.
-This motivates our exploration of enhancing CLIP with complex semantic transformations - contradiction (via negation) and equivalence (via paraphrasing) - and to investigate robustness under such transformations on downstream classification tasks.